oleksii-chyhryn/ByteCanvas/README.md

 ## **Usage**
-When you run the command in the DOS enviroment or emulator you can draw with your mouse (LMB for drawing RMB for erasing) You can also switch colors with keys from 1-9 and A, B, C, D, E and F
+> When you run the command in the DOS enviroment or emulator you can draw with your mouse (LMB for drawing, RMB for erasing)
+> Use ESC key to exit
+> You can also switch colors with keys from 1-9 and A, B, C, D, E and F

 ## **Future improvements**
 > Adding undo and redo